mike-fabian/ibus-typing-booster/content/docs/user/index.md

 The list of dictionaries can be made empty though.
-That doesn’t seem particularly useful to me, but apparently there are some users who use ibus-typing-booster mostly as a convenient input method for emoji or special symbols and in that case one doesn’t need a dictionary.
+That doesn’t seem particularly useful to me, but apparently there are some users who use ibus-typing-booster mostly as a convenient input method for emoji or special symbols and in that case you don’t need a dictionary.

 ## More advanced options {#more-advanced-options}
 This chapter explains more advanced options how to adapt the behaviour and the look and feel of ibus-typing-booster to your preferences.